Netatalk/netatalk/doc/manual/Upgrading.md

 - requires a filesystem with Extended Attributes, fallback is AppleDouble v2 which is enabled with **ea = ad**

-- converts filesystems from AppleDouble v2 to Extended Attributes on the fly when accessed by clients (can be disabled with **convert appledouble**)
+- on the fly conversion from AppleDouble v2 to Extended Attributes when accessed by clients, enabled with **convert appledouble = yes**

 - **dbd** can be used to do conversion in one shot